Notes, Exercises, Videos, Tests and Things to Remember on Components of Business

-Analytical industries are those industries which employ analytical processes in the production of goods.
+Analytical industries are those industries that employ analytical processes in the production of goods.
 The examples of analytical industries are paper mills that produce cardboard paper, newsprint paper, photocopy paper, notebook paper, etc. Similarly, the next example may be oil refiners that produce kerosene, petrol, diesel, Mobil, etc.

 ii) Synthetic Industries:

 Synthetic industries are that industry that employs synthetic processes in the production of goods.
 For example, cement is produced by mixing limestone, red soil, stones, chemicals, etc.

 iii) Processing Industries:

-In this type of industries, raw materials are processed through different stage of production to obtain the final product.
+In this type of industry, raw materials are processed through the different stages of production to obtain the final product.
 The example of such industries is the jute industry in which raw jute passes through different stages of spinning, weaving, sewing, and dying to produce jute bags.

 iv) Assembling Industries:

 Assembling industries are those industries that assemble or combine various types of components or parts to produce usable products.
-Manufacturers of radio, television, computer, vehicle etc. are the example of assembling industries.
+Manufacturers of radio, television, computer, vehicle, etc. are the example of assembling industries.

 v) Continuous Industries:

 In this type of manufacturing industry, all the required raw materials are fed into the machine at one point from which successive operations are automatically performed to turn them into finished products.
 For example, Butwal Spinning Mill, Bhirkuti Paper Mill, and Lumbini Sugar Mill are examples of continuous Industries.

 Commerce is the process of buying and selling which includes all the activities of storing, grading, warehousing, transportation, banking, insurance, packing, and financing.
 The major function of business is to remove the hindrances of person, place, time, exchange and knowledge regarding the distribution of goods until they reach the final customers.
 Commerce can be classified into two groups they are:

 The word trade denotes the activity of buying and selling or exchanging goods and services between people or countries.
 It refers to the process of exchanging, sale or transfer of goods and money or other goods.
 It is an integral part of the business in which the ownership of goods and services is transferred from one person to another for profit.
 There are two types of trade they are: